simonsabrina/DS-Assignment/README.md

 # Contents
 This repo contains:
 - A README file
-- The R script
+- The R script - run_analysis.R - which details the process step-by-step
-- A code book
+- A code book, which gives a broad vision of the project.

 For more information, please check the links above.